 These take place monthly, either at the workplace or live online with the tutor.
 The will involve:

 - Coaching sessions, in areas of training need agreed with the tutor

 - Professional Development Reviews (PDRs), which employers must partake in.
 These allow for a meaningful discussion between all 3x parties about the apprentice’s achievements, areas for improvement and progress made to date

-- Updating of the Professional Development Plan (POP)
+- Updating of the Professional Development Plan (PDP)

 - Feedback on an apprentice’s work